 Family law cases have important timelines, procedural rules, and documents which must be filled out accurately.
 Any mistake in this regard can have serious consequences for your case – even sometimes causing it to be dismissed.
 A lawyer who specializes in family law can make sure your case is not jeopardized by simple mistakes.

-If you have any more questions about New Jersey divorce laws, contact Peter Van Aulen at 201-845-7400 for a free 30-minute in-office consultation
+If you have any more questions about New Jersey divorce laws, contact Peter Van Aulen at 201-845-7400 for a free initial consultation